jaepass/commercejs-react-functional/README.md

 }
 ```

-Since you are loading data from a remote API, the `fetchProducts()` function needs to be invoked to update the
+As you are loading data from a remote API, the `fetchProducts()` function needs to be invoked to update the
 state with the returned products in order to then use that data for your product list.
 Speaking of render,
 you are going to need one of the core React functions `render()`.
 Without `render()` and a `return` statement, nothing
 would get logged onto your frontend.
-Let's first have a look at the expected returned data (abbreviated):
+Below is the expected returned data (abbreviated):

 ```json
 [